KostasDaskalos/mystrix_pro_ableton_live/README.md

 **Acknowledgement**

-The scripts here are modifications of the **excelent** work done here https://github.com/laidlaw42/ableton-live-midi-remote-scripts
+The scripts are modifications of the **excelent** work done here https://github.com/laidlaw42/ableton-live-midi-remote-scripts